gatling/gatling/src/sphinx/http/recorder.rst

 Recorder
 ########

-The Gatling Recorder helps you to quickly generate scenarios.
-It acts as a HTTP proxy between the browser and the HTTP server.
-While you navigate through the application, it records all HTTP exchange and when done, generates the scenario simulating what you just did.
+The Gatling Recorder helps you to quickly generate scenarios, by either acting as a HTTP proxy between the browser and the HTTP server or converting HAR (Http ARchive) files.
+Either way, the Recorder generates a simple simulation that mimics your recorded navigation.

-Launch it from the bundle with the following script ``$GATLING_HOME/bin/recorder.sh``.
+If you're using the bundle, you can launch it with the following script ``$GATLING_HOME/bin/recorder.sh``.
 You will get a window that looks like this one:

 .. image:: img/recorder.png